 Table 3-31 provides statistics relevant to assessing the presence of low-income populations in the areas that would be affected by the Proposed Action and Alternative 1.
 The percentage of all people and all families below the poverty threshold in Yuma County is 2.8 and 4.5 percent higher than in Arizona, respectively.
 The discrepancy between people or families in Yuma County and the State of Arizona living below the poverty threshold is less than 10 percent.
-Neither the percentage of all people nor of all families living below the poverty threshold in Yuma County exceeds 50 percent of the total county population.
+Neither the percentage of all people nor of all families living below the poverty threshold in Yuma County are solved to be solved to be and the state of the total county population.
 Therefore, Yuma County does not qualify as having a low-income population by either CEQ definition.